sebamci/ball-on-beam-docs/docs/index.md

 In this course, you will:

-- explore the mechanical and electronic design of the platform,
+- explore the mechanical and electronic design of the platform
-- learn how to integrate sensors (e.g., soft potentiometers) and actuators (e.g., servos),
+- learn how to integrate sensors (e.g., soft potentiometers) and actuators (e.g., servos)
-- build and adapt Simulink models for system control,
+- build and adapt Simulink models for system control
-- utilize simulation and real-time interfaces,
+- utilize simulation and real-time interfaces
-- and bring the system to life through calibration and testing.
+- and bring the system to life through calibration and testing

-The content is hands-on and application-oriented: step-by-step guides, visual explanations, and example code help you implement everything efficiently.
+The content is hands-on and application-oriented: step-by-step guides, visual explanations, and example models help you implement everything efficiently.

 🔧 Ready?
 Let’s bring classic control engineering to life — one beam, one ball at a time.